Thanksgiving When They Are Deployed

 Even years later I think about that day and how it was a perfect example of Military wives working together to turn a bad situation into a good one.
 We all had each other and enjoyed spending the day making memories even though we had to do so without our husband there.

-Another great thing about doing this is that we got to try new foods that might had been special to another wife that we had not ever had during Thanksgiving.
+Another great thing about doing this is that we got to try new foods that might have been special to another wife that we had not ever had during Thanksgiving.
 It gave us a chance to share food or traditions that were special to us.
-This was a lot of fun and it was great to try foods I never would have thought to make for myself or my family.
+This was a lot of fun and it was great to try foods I would never have thought to make for myself or my family.

 Now I am looking at another Thanksgiving with a deployed spouse.
 I have plans to spend the meal with a very good friend, her family and a bunch of other people.
 This year it won’t be a group of wives with deployed spouses but I know we will have fun and will enjoy the day.
 We will be with friends and we will be making memories just the same.